skial/serve_md/README.md

 This project started out _(and continues)_ as a way to get more familiar with the Rust language, its various libraries, the tooling and the wider ecosystem.

+The refdef and collaspible headers are custom formats used in the haxe.io markdown files.

 ## parse_md

-Processes specified input `.md` file to stdout or specified output file.
+Processes the specified input `.md` file to stdout or to the specified output file.

 <details>